teleportaloo/RetroWanderer/README.markdown

 modifications or bugfixes and post to the net.
 As long as the credits remain (I must have a *bit* of fame :-) I'll be satisfied.
 Happy wandering...

-2017:  Andy Wallace has done the iOS port for the iPad, and added screen 0.

 - THE END -